By Susan Lindauer STAFF WRITER

 About the Writer: Susan Lindauer is the author of “Extreme Prejudice: The Terrifying Story of the Patriot Act and the Cover Ups of 9/11 and Iraq,” which describes her work as an Asset covering Iraq and Libya, and her arrest on the Patriot Act shortly after requesting to testify before Congress about the CIA’s advance warnings about 9/11 and a peace option in Iraq.

-Posted by Susan Lindauer on Apr 12 2011, With 0 Reads, Filed under Libya, WarZone.
+Posted by Susan Lindauer on April 12, 2011, With 2612 Reads Filed under Libyan Civil War (2011-2014), WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.